artYYDP/SAS-Worldcup/README.md

 # SAS-Worldcup

-Projeto de desenvolvimento de um Painel SAS usando o Dataset da Copa do Mundo
+Project to develop a SAS Panel using the World Cup Dataset

-## Desenvolvedores
+## Developers

-- Jhovany (..)
+- Jhovany Paulo S. Murgia - Trainee
-- Luiz Lisot
+- Luiz Lisot - Trainee
-- Arthur Diego Pereira - Orientador
+- Arthur Diego Pereira - Advisor

+## Project objective

+The objective of this project is to develop an interactive dashboard using SAS, with data from the World Cups from 1930 to 2022.
+This dashboard will serve as a model for creating dashboards with public data, allowing for the practice and development of SAS skills.
+The project aims to:

+- Visualize historical World Cup data: Present statistics and relevant information from all editions of the tournament.
+- Develop SAS competencies: Apply data analysis and visualization techniques using SAS.
+- Create an educational resource: Provide a practical and reusable dashboard example for the developer and data analyst community.

-## Objetivo do Projeto
+## Requirements

 ...

-## Requisitos
+## Proposed solutions

 ...

-## Soluções propostas

-...

-## Pendências
+## Backlog

 - [ ]
 - [ ]